 Security and authentication

-ArcGIS supports secure access to location services and private data.
-It ensures that only valid, authorized users and services access protected information.
-In order to access secure ArcGIS resources, you need an access token.
-To get an access token, you need to choose a type of authentication and implement an authentication workflow in your app.
+ArcGIS supports secure access to ArcGIS services and portal items.
+It ensures that only valid, authorized users and services can access protected information.
+To access secure ArcGIS resources, you need an access token that you can obtain by implementing an authentication workflow in your app.
 The type of authentication you use will depend on the security and access requirements of your app.

 There are three types of authentication that you can use to get an access token:

-• User authentication: grants a short-lived token, generated via OAuth credentials, giving your application permission to access the content and services authorized to an existing ArcGIS user's account.
+• User authentication: grants a short-lived token, generated via OAuth, giving your application permission to access the ArcGIS services and secure portal items authorized to an existing ArcGIS user's account.

 To make authenticated requests to services, you need to set the token parameter to an access token.